devzx90/bitcoin2/README.md

 ## Not yet ready for release

 A lot of the source code for Bitcoin 2 is not yet ready for release and not all of the files required to build the software are yet in Github.
-It will all be available as soon as Bitcoin 2 Core wallets are released, on the day that the Bitcoin 2 network goes live.
+It will all be available along with built Bitcoin 2 Core wallets right before the Bitcoin 2 network goes live.

 License
 -------